Militor truck: Army evaluation and procurement

-In May 1919, the Army's Caliber Board (also known as the Westervelt Board and composed of representatives of the Field Artillery, Coast Artillery, and Ordnance Department) recommended that the Army adopt the Militor as its standard cross-country vehicle.
+In May 1919, the Army's Caliber Board (also known as the Westervelt Board after its president, Brigadier General William I. Westervelt), which was composed of representatives of the Field Artillery, Coast Artillery, and Ordnance Department, recommended that the Army adopt the Militor as its standard cross-country vehicle.
 The Artillery Branch was seeking a vehicle to tow the heavy 155 mm howitzer, which the Army's commercial trucks could not do well.
 The Board saw the Militor as attractive because of its traction, ruggedness, and high ground clearance.
 Other organizations within the Army disagreed, however, believing that the Army's existing trucks were adequate for towing artillery.
 Congress was also reluctant to appropriate funds for new vehicles, also believing that the Army's fleet was sufficient for its purposes.
 Thus, Secretary of War Newton D. Baker, who was additionally concerned about future Army appropriations, blocked further procurement of the Militor after the order of an additional 75 trucks.
 That contract was signed in December 1919.